diverse-project/k3/README.md

 Its key feature allows to "re-open" classes of an Ecore metamodel and to weave new features or operations in these classes.

-Please have a look to the **[http://diverse-project.github.io/k3/](http://diverse-project.github.io/k3/)** for more details and tutorials.
+Please have a look to **[http://diverse-project.github.io/k3/](http://diverse-project.github.io/k3/)** for more details and tutorials.

 Contributing